stephen-hqxu/superterrainplus/README.md

 ### :dart: Build targets

-- GLAD: Pre-complication of `glad.c` for object file sharing.
+- GLAD: Pre-compilation of `glad.c` for source and GL-context sharing among build targets.
 - SuperTerrain+: Main procedural terrain generation engine.
   - SuperAlgorithm+: A library of useful noise algorithms for pipeline programming.
+    - SuperAlgorithm+Host: Algorithms and prep-works for device computation that are best suited for CPU execution.
+    - SuperAlgorithm+Device:  Performant algorhtms that can be benefitted from parallel compute.
 - SuperDemo+: An application which demostrates the usage of the main engine.
 - SuperTest+: Unit test program for dynamic testings.